AblingerOscar/eventual-consistency/README.md

 start: Start an already existing service and its client
         Usage: start <serviceID>

-stop: Stops a service and his client
+stop: Stops a service and its client
         Usage: stop <serviceID>

 abort: Aborts a service without giving him a chance to persist etc.